mikeglibrary/Data_Citation_Extract/README.md

-# Data Citation Extraction Script (Early First Draft - Very Rough Work in Progress - Finalized Version Coming Soon)
+# Data Citation Extraction Scripts

-This is a simple Python script to extract the data citations from all academic article PDFs saved in a specific directory.
-The script uses the Data Cite API to download the metadata for each cited data set and then prints this metadata to a CSV file.
+Three simple Python scripts that extract the DOIs from academic article PDFs and then verifies whether the DOIs reference data whose metadata is available through the DataCite API.
+If metadata is available through the DataCite API, corresponding metadata is downloaded to a CSV file.

+The file, all_dois_datacite.py, checks all DOIs in an academic article against the DataCite API.

+The file, datacite_dois_datacite.py, checks only DOIs commonly used by DataCite against the DataCite API (10.5060 or 10.34960).

+The file, specific_repositories_datacite.py, checks DOIs specific to data repositories such as Zenodo.
+Repositories can be added or removed within the data_url_keywords variable on line 48.

 # How to Use